koushikgithubrit/TradeCraft/README.md

 ---

-## Contact
+## 🌐 Social & Contact
 - **Email:** [Add your contact email here]
 - **Website:** [Add your website or deployment link here]
 - **LinkedIn:** [Add your LinkedIn or team profiles here]
+- **Twitter:** [Add your Twitter handle here]

 ---

-> _Empowering the next generation of traders and investors, one lesson at a time._
+## 🙏 Acknowledgements
+- Thanks to all contributors, beta testers, and the open-source community!
+- Special thanks to the creators of React, Vite, Tailwind CSS, MongoDB, and all supporting libraries.